TanyaRadeva/Tanya-Radeva-employees/README.md

 **For tests**

-You can use the text files which is placed in the project:
+You can use the text files which are placed in the project:
 ```employees.txt``` (default format) or ```employees1.txt``` (`dd/MM/yyyy` format).

 ## Getting Started